 The end credits sequence, wherein all that time in the Animus pays off for Desmond, and he finally gets a chance to kick some ass.
 Lucy even gives him his own hidden blade.

-When Desmond made his "nowhere left to run" taunt at Dr. Vidic.
+When Desmond made his "nowhere left to run" taunt at Dr. Vidic, "Oh no, Doc.
+All your men are gone!"

 The game ending with Desmond wholeheartedly getting back in the Animus...so that by the time the next game rolls around, he'll have all of the skills he needs to kick some ASS.

-along the same vein, it is hilarious to get up onto the rooftops, and grab the archer.
+Along the same vein, it is hilarious to get up onto the rooftops (or towers during specific mission) and grab the archer.
 He'll then scream,